Some nights, we don’t have time to make an elaborate dinner. That’s when we decided to try these peanut butter and honey sandwiches!Jump to Recipe

-This was the winner for the night for a few reasons: it was quick, it was easy, we had everything, they could help make it, and I knew they would eat it.
+This was the winner for the night for a few reasons.
+The recipe was quick.
+It was easy.
+We had everything.
+And they could help make it.
+And, bonus, I knew they would eat it.

-Lately, both Tyler and Ryan have been enjoying a good PB&J sandwich at lunch, so I figured this was similar enough that they would eat it, but also something a little different.
-They also like to eat peanut butter on graham crackers with raisins on it, so I know peanut butter is a hit with them (as much as I can’t even stand the smell of it!).
+Lately, both Tyler and Ryan have been enjoying a good PB&J sandwich at lunch.
+I figured this was similar enough that they would eat it, but also something different.
+They also like to eat peanut butter on graham crackers with raisins, so I know peanut butter is a hit with them.
+Personally, I can’t stand peanut butter, but they love it!

 - 4 slices bread